TaxFoundation/data/facts-and-figures/2015/REAMDE.md

 Fiscal Year 2013

 The total nominal revenue for a state government divided by the individual population.
-Revenue refers to the U.S. Census Bureau’s "General Revenue" classification.
+Revenue refers to the U.S. Census Bureau's "General Revenue" classification.
 This measure includes taxes, fees, licenses, and intergovernmental revenue but excludes revenue from government enterprises such as utilities and liquor stores, as well as insurance trust revenue.
 D.C. is designated as a local entity by the U.S. Census Bureau and thus not included here.

 #### Explanation of Data